PSJorgensen/real-world-economics/real-world-economics-outline.md

 America* 104 (43): 16751–56.
 doi:[10.1073/pnas.0700696104](http://dx.doi.org/10.1073/pnas.0700696104).

+Irving, Jacqueline, Sanket Mohapatra, and Dilip Ratha.
+2010a.
+“Introduction and Main Findings?”
+In *Migrant Remittance Flows :
+Findings from a Global Survey of Central Banks*, 1–4.

+———.
+2010b.
+“Findings from the Survey Data.”
+In *Migrant Remittance Flows : Findings from a Global Survey of Central Banks*.

+———.
+2010c.
+“Policy Implications.”
+In *Migrant Remittance Flows :
+Findings from a Global Survey of Central Banks*, 21–23.

 Kates, Robert W, and Partha Dasgupta.
 2007.
 “African poverty: a grand challenge for sustainability science.” *Proceedings of the National Academy of Sciences of the United States of America* 104 (43): 16747–50.